kennethhoytwoodruff/BikeDeed/README.md

 The tests and mocks of this repository are based on OpenZeppelin work.
 The directory structure is a result of the decision to install their contracts through EthPM instead of NPM.
 To perform unit tests type 'truffle exec tests/test.sh'.

 ## TODO
-1. Refactor front end using Vue.js
-2. Searching of existing Bike deeds.
+1. Searching of existing Bike deeds.
-3. Editiing existing Bike deeds.
+2. Editiing existing Bike deeds.
-4. Better off-chain document support (IPFS, or whatever).
-5. Remove unused Node modules.
+3. Remove unused Node modules.
-6. Report stolen/lost bike functionality.
+4. Better off-chain document support.
+Allow the user to specified proof-of-ownership using the document of his/her choice (MD5 HASH, IPFS HASH, URL).